 - If you know the CRN numbers for the courses in which you wish to enroll, select Register Now/Add a Course.
 Select the appropriate term and the Add Classes Worksheet will appear at the bottom of the next page.
 Enter the CRN numbers for the classes directly onto the worksheet.
 When all CRNs are entered, select Submit Changes.
 Your course registration will show on the next screen. - If you want to see up-to-date listings of the courses offered and search for one or more classes, then select Look Up Classes from the Registration Tools menu or Class Search from the Register Now/Add a Course screen.
 You may choose either the course search or the advanced search feature. - For the general course search, select the subject and press the Course Search button.
 Press the View Sections button for the course in which you are interested and if you wish to register, click in the Select box in the left column of the course and click on the Register button.
 Your course registration will show on the next screen.
-You may then do another class search, check your bill (Registration Fee Assessment), and pay (Pay Now or Set Up a Payment Plan). - The advanced search feature lets you limit your search for classes in a variety of ways.
+You may then do another class search, check your bill (Registration Fee Assessment), and pay (the Nelnet Portal: Payment Plan, Full Payment, or Refund). - O The advanced search feature lets you limit your search for classes in a variety of ways.
 Some of the options on the Advanced Search screen include searching for specific course numbers, for classes at specific times, for specific instructors, for instructional methods like distance-web based courses, and for classes that are parts of terms.
 Use the Control Key (Ctrl) as you select each subject if you are looking for more than one subject at a time.
 When done, press Section Search.
 Select the class section(s) you want and then select either Add to Worksheet or Register.
 If you are using the worksheet, remember to press Submit Changes once you have all your classes picked.
 Your course registration will show on the next screen.
-You may then do another class search, check your bill (Registration Fee Assessment), and pay (Pay Now or Set Up a Payment Plan).
+You may then do another class search, check your bill (Registration Fee Assessment), and pay (the Nelnet Portal: Payment Plan, Full Payment, or Refund).